 What is a pituitary macroadenoma?

-Pituitary macroadenomas are large, non-cancerous (benign) tumors of the pituitary gland.
+Pituitary macroadenomas are large, non-cancerous (benign) tumors of the pituitary gland (a pea-sized organ at the base of the brain responsible for producing hormones that influence many organ systems in the body).
 These tumors are typically greater than ½ inch in diameter, though there is some subjective variation in the definition of macroadenoma depending on the animal’s skull size.
-Pituitary macroadenomas are more common in dogs, although they can also occur in cats.
+Pituitary macroadenomas are more common in dogs than they are in cats.